-- 3.1.
+3.1.
 ORGANIZATION OF AVANT AND MERGER SUB.
 Each of AVANT and Merger Sub (a) is a corporation duly organized, validly existing and in good standing under the laws of the State of Delaware, (b) has all requisite corporate power and authority to own, lease and operate its property and to carry on its business as now being conducted and as proposed to be conducted, and (c) is duly qualified to do business and in good standing as a foreign corporation in each jurisdiction in which the failure to be so qualified would, individually or in the aggregate, have or be reasonably likely to have an AVANT Material Adverse Effect.
 Each of AVANT and Merger Sub has delivered or made available a true and correct copy of its respective Certificate of Incorporation and Bylaws, each as amended to date, as applicable, to Celldex.
-Section 3.1 of the AVANT Disclosure Schedule sets forth a true and correct list of AVANT's subsidiaries. - 3.2.
+Section 3.1 of the AVANT Disclosure Schedule sets forth a true and correct list of AVANT's subsidiaries.

+3.2.
 OWNERSHIP OF MERGER SUB; NO PRIOR ACTIVITIES.
 Merger Sub is a direct, wholly-owned subsidiary of AVANT and at the Effective Time will cease to exist pursuant to Section 1.1.
-Merger Sub was formed in connection with the transactions contemplated by this Agreement and has engaged in no business activity other than in connection with the transactions contemplated by this Agreement. - 3.3.
+Merger Sub was formed in connection with the transactions contemplated by this Agreement and has engaged in no business activity other than in connection with the transactions contemplated by this Agreement.

+3.3.
 AVANT AND MERGER SUB CAPITAL STRUCTURE.
 The authorized capital stock of AVANT consists of 100,000,000 shares of AVANT Common Stock, of which there were 74,408,385 shares issued and 74,188,066 shares outstanding, 444,444 warrants issued and outstanding as of August 31, 2007 and 4,513,102 shares of Preferred Stock, par value \$.01 per share, none of which were issued and outstanding as of such date.
 All outstanding shares of the AVANT Common Stock are duly authorized, validly issued, fully paid and non-assessable and are not subject to preemptive rights created by statute, the Certificate of Incorporation or Bylaws of AVANT or any agreement or document to which AVANT is a party or by which it is bound.
-As of August 31, 2007, AVANT had reserved an aggregate of 4,703,329 shares of AVANT Common Stock for issuance to employees, directors and consultants pursuant to the AVANT 1999 Stock Option and Incentive Plan, as amended (the "AVANT 1999 Plan") and the AVANT Amended and Restated 1991 Stock Compensation Plan (the "AVANT 1991 Plan" and together with the AVANT 1999 Plan, the "AVANT Stock Plans") under which options were outstanding for an aggregate of 3,051,739 shares and restricted stock units were outstanding for an aggregate of 1,000,000 shares.
-As of August 31, 2007, AVANT had reserved an aggregate of 121,239 shares of AVANT Common Stock available for issuance to employees pursuant to the AVANT ESPP.
-All shares of the AVANT Common Stock subject to issuance as aforesaid, upon issuance on the terms and conditions specified in the instruments pursuant to which they are issuable, would be duly authorized, validly issued, fully paid and nonassessable.
+As of August 31, 2007, AVANT had reserved an aggregate of 4,703,329 shares of AVANT Common Stock for issuance to employees, directors and consultants pursuant to the AVANT 1999 Stock Option and Incentive Plan, as amended (the "AVANT 1999 Plan") and the AVANT Amended and Restated 1991 Stock Compensation Plan (the "AVANT 1991 Plan" and together with the AVANT 1999 Plan, the "AVANT Stock Plans") under which options were outstanding for an aggregate of 3,051,739 shares of AVANT Common Stock available for issuance to employees pursuant to the AVANT Bares of AVANT Common Stock subject to issuance to employees pursuant to the AVANT Common Stock subject to issuance as aforesaid, upon issuance on the terms and conditions specified in the instruments pursuant to which they are issuable, would be duly authorized, validly issued, fully paid and nonassessable.
 The authorized capital stock of